Five festivals, one city.

 Royal Edinburgh Military Tattoo

 I never knew quite what to expect with the Tattoo, even though I’d watched it on TV as a child, but I was completely blown away.
 It’s a spectacular show with Edinburgh Castle playing a key part as the backdrop to the performance.
-The New Zealand Army Band are always a favourite (of course!) and this year I had the pleasure of seeing the Shetland Fiddlers, which is where my family originated from.
-There really is nothing like seeing the Edinburgh Tattoo!
+The New Zealand Army Band are always a favourite (of course!) and I love how every year countries from around the world get the opportunity to showcase their talents.
+Performances aren’t just military bands marching, so you can expect to see plenty of variety.
+I’ve seen shows with motorbikes, horses, dancers, singers and more!

 Where to stay in Edinburgh during August?

 So you want to come to the Edinburgh festivals in August (yay!) but where do you stay?
 With so many people converging on the city, finding accommodation during August in Edinburgh can be a little intimidating.
 I’d start with saying, BOOK EARLY!
-Such a busy time in the city inevitably means more expensive prices as there’s more demand for accommodation.
+Such a busy time in the city inevitably means more expensive prices as there’s more demand for accommodation, plus many central places will book out early.

 I always use Booking.com to search for options since it covers everything from hotels to B&Bs and private rentals.
 Edinburgh’s citizens also embrace the festival by renting out their spare rooms and in some cases whole houses during August, so keep an eye on Airbnb too!